ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 * **Right to Restriction of Processing** (Art.
 18)<br>In certain circumstances, data subjects can restrict processing of their personal data.
 It can still be stored, unless a “Right to Erasure” request was also made.

 * **Right to Data Portability** (Art.
-20)<br>In certain circumstances, data subjects can have their personal data exported (e.g., provided to the data subject or a third party in a structured, commonly used and machine-readable format).
+20)<br>In certain circumstances, data subjects can have their personal data exported (e.g., provided to the data subject or a third party in a structured, commonly used, and machine-readable format).

 * **Right to Object** (Art.
 21)<br>In certain circumstances, particularly for direct marketing and profiling purposes, data subjects can object to having their personal data processed.